Zendesk provides a range of security options that you can use to ensure that private information is protected and secure.

 - Review agent access and roles from the People page to look for unknown agents, administrators, or unusual email addresses not in your company domain.

-- If you're using the email archiving feature in the Enterprise version of Zendesk Support, make sure that email address is legitimate.
-See Archiving ticket email notifications (Enterprise).
+- If you're using email archiving, make sure that email address is legitimate.
+See Archiving ticket email notifications .

 - Make sure that the URL to your logo in the Branding page is correct and has not been changed.